Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 [`flex`](https://en.wikipedia.org/wiki/Flex_(lexical_analyser_generator)) basically finds
 *the earliest and the longest submatch* and it so tries to match its patterns in such a way that:
 - It tries to match its patterns from top to bottom and one by one (or simultaneously if it is "smart" enough),
-- If it finds a pattern to match a string that has been read so far from input, it memorizes the matched pattern and the position of input, and then it repeatedly tries other patterns (including the currently matched pattern as well) for any possible longer matches, and
+- If it finds a pattern to match a string up to some point as it reads from the input, it memorizes the pattern and the current point of the ending-match in the input, and then it continues to try other patterns (and the currently matched pattern as well) repeatedly for finding any possible longer matches as it reads more characters from the input, and
-- If there are no more patterns that successfully match as it reads characters from input, it finally declares a match with the last pattern that has been remembered to match successfully, and recovers the input to the position corresponding to the last match, to continue the next lexical analysis for further input.
+- If it finally finds no more patterns to match successfully as it reads more characters from input, it declares a match with the last pattern that has been remembered to match successfully, and recovers the input to the position corresponding to the last match, to continue the next lexical analysis for further input.

 For example, if a legacy lexical analyzer has the following two rules,
 ```